IntellectualSites/PlotSquared/README.md

 ### Edit The Code

 Want to add new features to PlotSquared or fix bugs yourself?
-You can get the game running, with FastAsyncWorldEdit, from the code here:
+You can get the game running, with PlotSquared, from the code here:

 For additional information about compiling PlotSquared, see [CONTRIBUTING.md](https://github.com/IntellectualSites/.github/blob/main/CONTRIBUTING.md)